 By submitting content to any of the University of South Dakota's social media sites, users understand and acknowledge that the information is available to the public and may be used for promotional purposes.
 Users who do not wish to have information they have made published, copied and/or reprinted, should not post on the social media sites.

-The University of South Dakota is committed to provide equal opportunities in employment.
-It is the policy of the university to grant equal employment opportunities to all qualified persons without discrimination based on race, color, creed, national origin, ancestry, citizenship, gender, transgender, sexual orientation, religion, age, disability or membership in any other protected classification.
+The University of South Dakota shall offer equal opportunities in employment and for access to and participation in educational, extension and other institutional services to all persons qualified by academic preparation, experience, and ability for the various levels of employment or academic program or other institutional service, without discrimination based on sex, race, color, creed, national origin, ancestry, citizenship, gender, gender identification, transgender, sexual orientation, religion, age, disability, genetic information or veteran status or on any other status that may become protected under law against discrimination.
 If you have questions or concerns, please contact Human Resources, Office of Equal Opportunity.

 The University of South Dakota is committed to achieving meaningful accessibility to its website and other online environments for all users, including users with disabilities.
 The University actively works to increase the accessibility and usability of every aspect of this site.
 Our website was designed to adhere to the accessibility standards established by the World Wide Web Consortium (WC3).
 In accordance with the Americans with Disabilities Act, the information in this site is available in alternate formats upon request.
 If you have questions or concerns, please contact Disability Services.